*This was originally published on February 14, 2019.*

 Find more interviews with women we admire on our website and subscribe to our Friday newsletter for a dose of weekly goodness in your inbox here.

-Heather Sten for GNI.
+Photos by Heather Sten for GNI.